 Researchers simply needed more information to help them make decisions.
-As professionals, we cannot control what the Internal Review Board or Access Board applications require or how frequently they meet, but we can provide more description.
-Offering samples of variables found in the records, such as patient diagnosis or condition; the age, gender, and race of patients; and the types of medications or procedures, can make a difference.
-Better indicating the kinds of records in a collection (patient histories vs. case files vs. medical records, rather than just "patient records") and providing more explicit statements at the folder level indicating why the folder is restricted, and for how long, can also help.
-For example, all of the Center's finding aids authored for the grant include descriptive information about the type of restrictions found in the collections, why they were imposed, and how to obtain access.
-At the folder level, the Center provided a transcription of the full folder title (redacting patient names), the year the records will open to the public, and a qualifying description in the form of a folder-level scope note to convey the intellectual contents of the folder without revealing protected information.
+As professionals, we can't control what the Internal Review Board or Access Board applications require or how frequently they meet, but we can provide more description.
+Offering samples of variables found in the records (like patient diagnosis or condition, the age, sex, and race of patients, and the types of medications or procedures) can make a world of difference, as can better indicating the kinds of records in a collection (patient histories vs. case files vs. medical records, rather than just "patient records") and providing more explicit statements at the folder level indicating why the folder is restricted and for how long.
+For example, all Center finding aids authored for the grant include descriptive information about the type of restrictions found in the collections, why those restrictions have been imposed, and how access to records may be obtained.
+At the folder level, the Center provided a transcription of the full folder title (redacting patient names), the year the records in the folder will open to the public, and a qualifying description in the form of a folder-level scope note to convey the intellectual contents of the folder without revealing protected information.
 Because the Center is a non-HIPAA covered entity, access restrictions were determined by sampling the content of records in each folder.
-Hopkins, a HIPAA-covered entity, has a similar descriptive approach, except Hopkins staff must screen documents at the item level for protected health information.
-Readers are encouraged to review the paper "The Practice of Privacy" by Emily Novak Gustainis and Phoebe Evans Letocha, in this volume, for more detailed information about the descriptive process.
+Hopkins, a HIPAA covered-entity has a similar descriptive approach, except Hopkins staff must screen documents at the item level for protected health information.
+Readers are encouraged to review the paper The Practice of Privacy by Phoebe Evans Letocha, Monica L. Mercado, and Novak Gustainis for more detailed information about the descriptive process, a paper that was also prepared for the 2015 Cataloging Hidden Special Collections and Archives Symposium: Innovation, Collaboration, and Models.

-So how do we balance the needs of users who are seemingly satisfied with a structured box and folder list on one side of the continuum and those that want the kind of information that can only be gleaned by labor-intensive sampling?
-Perhaps for public health and other to-be-determined collections with little or no patient records, we should scale back on descriptive processes, letting the collections do the talking while we ramp up efforts to describe records that do not easily present.
-Archivists can also become more comfortable describing boxes of access-protected records only at the container or series level, focusing on the records that comprise a series more holistically.
-Flexible and appropriately applied approaches to processing can be built only through concerted efforts to understand the needs of our multiple constituencies.
+So how do we balance the needs of users who are seemingly satisfied with a structured box and folder list on one side of the continuum and those that want the kind of information that can only be gleaned by labor intensive sampling?
+Perhaps it is the case that for public health and other to-be-determined collections with little or no patient records that we scale back on descriptive processes, letting the collections do the talking while we ramp up efforts to describe records that do not easily present.
+Those of us in a special collections environment can also become more comfortable describing boxes of access-protected records only at the container or series level, focusing on the records that comprise a series more holistically.
+Flexible and appropriately applied approaches to processing can only be built through concerted efforts to understand the needs of our multiple constituencies.
 The Center is now testing the best practices developed for the description of collections containing health information about individuals on the Dwight E. Harken papers, 1930s-1990s, and should be completed concurrent to the symposium.
-We look forward to sharing the finding aid with members of the community for feedback.
+We look forward to sharing the finding aid with members of community for feedback.